zotherstupidguy/tits/README.md

 # Tits

-Tits is an art expermient that literally `puts` the message out aganist gender harrasment aganist women.
+Tits is an art expermient that literally `puts` the message out aganist gender harrasment.

 ## Contributing